 Abstract

-Many phylogenetically diverse cyanobacteria biomineralize intracellular amorphous calcium carbonate (iACC) inclusions.
+Phylogenetically diverse cyanobacteria biomineralize intracellular amorphous calcium carbonate (iACC) inclusions.
 This includes several genotypes of the Microcystis genus, a potentially toxic, bloom-forming cyanobacterium found worldwide in freshwater ecosystems.
 While we ignore the biological function of iACC and the molecular mechanisms driving their formation, this process may impact local geochemical cycles and/or be used for bioremediation strategies.
 Recently, a marker gene of this biomineralization pathway, named ccyA, was discovered.
 However, the function of the calcyanin protein encoded by ccyA remains unknown.
 Here, based on an RNA-Seq approach, we assess the expression of the ccyA gene in Microcystis aeruginosa PCC 7806 during a 24 h day/night cycle.
 The ccyA gene shows a clear day/night expression pattern with a maximum transcript abundance at the end of the night.
 This is consistent with the assumption that iACC biomineralization is related with photosynthesis and may therefore follow a day/night cycle as well.
-Moreover, several genes directly co-localized upstream and downstream of ccyA, on the same DNA strand show a similar expression pattern, including a cax gene encoding a calcium/proton exchanger and a gene encoding a protein with a CoBaHMA domain, which is also present in the N-terminal region of calcyanins in many iACC-forming cyanobacteria.
+Moreover, several genes directly co-localized upstream and downstream of ccyA, on the same DNA strand show a similar expression pattern, including a cax gene encoding a calcium/proton exchanger and a gene encoding a protein with a domain also present in the N-terminal region of calcyanins in many iACC-forming cyanobacteria.
 This suggests that they all could be part of an operon, and may play a concerted role in iACC formation.
 Last, several other genes involved in carbon concentrating mechanisms and calcium transport show an expression pattern similar to that of ccyA.
 Overall, this study provides a list of candidate genes that may be involved in the biomineralization of iACC by cyanobacteria and whose role could be, in the future, analyzed by biochemistry and genetics approaches.

 Keywords: Biomineralization, amorphous calcium carbonate, cyanobacteria, RNA-seq, cax gene, CCM